There are numerous ways to cultivate your courage muscle and mindset in business and life. Here are five.

 Understanding this phrase is to appreciate that it’s what helps us grow and develop as human beings.
 For most people, there is no comfort during change, especially DEEP change.
 As motivational speaker Robin Sharma says, change is messy in the middle before it becomes beautiful.

 I have found being adaptable or flexible are the best ways to work through this.
 Business can be a rollercoaster ride and typically just when you find steadiness, a challenge will present itself.
 How you approach the challenge will determine how well you ride the wave of business insecurity.
-Being adaptable, flexible or knowing how to pivot are skills to help us let go of structure and ride the wave better when there is no firm foundation to stand on.
+Being adaptable, flexible and knowing how to pivot are skills to help us ride the wave better when there is no firm foundation to stand on.

-A great example of this is what has transpired because of COVID-19.
+A great example of this is COVID-19.
 Do I need to say anymore?

 - Feel the Fear